What is electrical engineering?

 What should I study to do an electrical engineering degree?

 Mathematics is essential to do electrical engineering at university.
-Many universities will also ask candidates to have done further mathematics.
+Many universities will also ask candidates to have done further or advanced mathematics.
 In addition, universities will want you to have done physics or chemistry or a technology subject.

 You can also stand out if you express your interest in the subject by having participated and obtained good results in mathematics and physics challenges.
 Extra-curricular engineering courses or activities may also help you in the application process.